cyverse/vagrant-test-pool/readme.md

 This is intended for use with Ansible (and includes some Ansible boilerplate), but you can use it to test literally anything against the above operating systems.

-The Vagrantfile makes minimal configuration changes to support uniform SSH access to each VM and compatibility with Ansible.
+The Vagrantfile makes minimal configuration changes to support uniform SSH access and compatibility with Ansible.
 Specifically:
-- "vagrant" user with root privileges and password "vagrant"
+- Accepts root SSH login with your SSH public key
-- Accept SSH password auth (ChallengeResponseAuthentication)
+- Disables SELinux
 - Installs Python 2.7 where needed

 (Very insecure!
 Don't expose to public networks and don't use for anything sensitive.)